 Depictions in fiction:

-- 300 by Frank Miller, a Battle Epic of the Battle of Thermopylae from the Spartans' persective, based on the account given by Herodotus.
+- 300 by Frank Miller, a Battle Epic at the Thermopylae from the Spartans' persective, based on the account given by Herodotus.

 - The 300 Spartans, a 1962 film that inspired Frank Miller.

-- 300, the live action movie adaptation of Frank Miller's comic book.
+- 300, the live action movie adaptation of Frank Miller's comic book by Zack Snyder.

 - The Histories by Herodotus of Halicarnassus is the historical main source on the Greco-Persian Wars.
 While not "fiction" per se, it probably contains its share of legends and embellishments.